(Last Updated on : 20/06/2017)

 and Raja Bhoj

 was the dwelling place of Lord Krishna

-is one of the most pious destinations for Muslims.
-The mortal remains of Khwaja Muinuddin Chisti
+is noted for the presence of mortal remains of Khwaja Muinuddin Chisti

 marks the presence of Mahabodhi temple